-Baggott Brothers – War Stories of a Meat Preserver’s Family
+Baggott Brothers – Story of a Meat Preserver’s Family

-In 1896, Archibald Baggott and his family migrated from New Zealand to Robe in South Australia.
-He came to manage the local cannery.
-It was a meat preserving works, the main product being preserved rabbits.
-Archibald Baggott was well qualified in the trade as, for many years; he managed and operated a similar cannery near Dunedin in New Zealand.
+In 1897, Archibald Baggott and his family migrated from New Zealand to Robe in South Australia.
+Archibald became the manager the local cannery.
+It was a meat preserving works and the main product preserved, was rabbit.
+Archibald Baggott was well qualified in the trade.
+For many years he managed and operated a similar cannery near Dunedin in New Zealand.

 Canning and preserving became somewhat of a family trade.
-The oldest son, Archibald Ingram invented a process for sealing cans in the 1930s.
-He spent many years in the preserving business in Argentina, working for Bovril, before returning to Australia and eventually settling in Hunters Hill, Sydney.
+In the 1930s, the oldest son, Archibald Ingram invented a process for sealing cans.
+He spent many years in the preserving business.
+He worked for Bovril in Argentina, before returning to Australia and eventually settling in Hunters Hill, Sydney.
 Herbert Henry and Allan Fredrick also became preservers.
 Only the second son Charles William and the youngest son George Erwin chose different careers.

 The three youngest boys all enlisted in the Australian Army during the First World War.

 Herbert Henry was twenty-three years old when he signed up in September 1915.
 He served until mid-1919 and was never asked to fire a shot at the enemy.
 He trained as a motor driver and spent the war in the Army Service Corp.
 He delivered supplies to the front-line troops and, for a period, served as an ambulance driver.